 Council Mission

-The mission of the SAME Young Professionals (YP) Council is to be an advocate for and engage young professionals in support of the SAME Strategic Plan through outreach, training, networking, and recognition.
-The council provides educational programming, hosts networking activities, promotes leadership and engagement opportunities, and emphasizes recognition of young professionals within the Society.
+The mission of the SAME Young Professionals (YP) Council is to advocate for and engage young professionals in support of the SAME Strategic Plan through outreach, training, credentialing support, networking, and recognition.
+The council provides educational programming, hosts networking activities, supports local and national events, promotes leadership and engagement, collaborates on mentoring opportunities, and emphasizes recognition of young professionals within the Society.

-Annual Volunteer Opportunities: Engineering & Construction Camps.
+Annual Volunteer Opportunities: STEM/Engineering & Construction Camps.
 Each spring/summer, SAME’s Engineering &Construction Camps recruit volunteers to serve as mentors and camp counselors.

 Organization Structure